US House Speaker Nancy Pelosi lands in Taiwan amid threats of Chinese retaliation – KION546

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Eric Cheung, Kylie Atwood, Alex Rogers and Kevin Liptak contributed to this report.
+CNN’s Wayne Chang, Shawn Deng, Yong Xiong, Hannah Ritchie, Kristin Wilson, Betsy Klein, Kylie Atwood, Alex Rogers and Kevin Liptak contributed to this report.